 Want some other good pasta recipes?
-This lemon tuna pasta is easy, inexpensive and delicious!
+This lemon tuna pasta is easy, inexpensive and delicious – as is this fresh pea pasta salad!
 Simpler versions (great as a side dish too) are peas and pasta and this one pot summer veggie pasta is a mandatory one in our house.
-On the lighter side, this fresh cherry tomato pasta with ricotta is divine and this broccoli pasta is heartier than you’d ever expect from a plant-based meal!
+And I almost forgot this cabbage pasta – a dish I’ve been making since before I started blogging!

 PEA PASTA SAUCE